-The first living things are believed to have come into existence in a complex, fully functional condition.
+Visual # 3-1 The first living things came into existence in a complex, fully functional condition.
 We would expect to find evidence that from the time these organisms first appeared, conditions on earth have been suitable to sustain life - probably not too different from the way things are now.
 We also expect to find life coming only from life.